MEMORY storage engine (formerly known as

 A read-only or read-mostly data access pattern (limited updates).

-MySQL Cluster offers the same features as the
+NDB Cluster offers the same features as the

-MEMORY engine with higher performance levels, and
+MEMORY engine with higher performance levels,

-provides additional features not available with
+and provides additional features not available with

 Row-level locking and multiple-thread operation for low contention between clients.